-In many of the follow-up data files there are multiple rows of data for a single participant.
+In most of the data files there are multiple rows of data for a single participant.
 When using these files you will need to be careful when selecting rows to use in your analyses.
+We recommend that you consult "whi_data_collection_frequency .pdf" (included in your data set download) before analyzing data collected at multiple visits.

-First it is important to understand the definition of a few variables included in most of the follow-up data files: days since randomization/enrollment, visit type, visit number, and closest to visit within visit type and number.
+First it is important to understand the definition of a few variables included in most of the follow-up data files: days since randomization/enrollment, visit type, visit number, closest to visit within visit type and number, and expected for visit.